Parabolic Hecke eigensheaves: Hecke eigensheaves

 \

-In paticular this means that the Hecke condition is equivalent to one of the two alternative conditions above and that these conditions are in turn equivalent to linear equivalence equations between divisors on the threefold $Y\times \sC$ that we proceed to describe.
+To summarize: the Hecke condition is equivalent to \eqref{eq:ab.condition.spectral} which in turn is equivalent to linear equivalence relations on divisors on the threefold $Y\times \sC$.
+Furthermore since the dependence on $\mathfrak{a} \in \Pic^{0}(\sC)$ cancels in the equation \eqref{eq:ab.condition.spectral}, this linear equivalence condition becomes simply an equation on the unknown real variables $lp$, $lq$, $llc$, $r_{1}$, $r_{2}$, $e$, $d$, $e'$, and $d'$ which we proceed to describe.